FireFingers21/alfred-linkding-bookmarks/README.md

 ![Searching for linkding bookmarks](Workflow/images/about/keyword.png)

 Type to refine your search.
-Bookmarks are always filtered by title, while filtering by description, notes, URL, and tags are [configurable](https://www.alfredapp.com/help/workflows/user-configuration/).
+Bookmarks are always filtered by title, while filtering by description, notes, URL, and tags are configurable from the [Workflow’s Configuration](https://www.alfredapp.com/help/workflows/user-configuration/).

 ![Narrowing search for linkding bookmarks](Workflow/images/about/tagFilter.png)